jimmo/ncss-embedded/chapters/N-servo-motors.md

 There exist types of servo motors that avoid both of these problem by using different types of sensors to measure the angle (for example by detecting a magnetic field from a magnet attached to the shaft, or measuring the angle optically using a rotating disc).
 The ClearPath motors from Teknic are a good example.

 Another option is to use a *stepper motor* which is a type of AC motor, where by generating specific waveforms you can make the motor precisely turn in discrete movements over a very small angle.
 These typically need a *stepper motor driver* circuit to operate.

+## Lab exercises

+1. Use a standard servo to make a boom-gate style barrier that open and closes based on a signal from the micro:bit (e.g. when a button is pressed).
+2. TODO more